-The N.Y. labor laws 241 states that contractors and owners must make sure that workers are well protected against construction site hazards that can cause them injuries.
+The N.Y. labor law 241 states that contractors and owners must make sure that workers are well protected against construction site hazards that can cause them injuries.
 This is where all safety requirements at a construction site are highlighted.
 An excellent example is that a contractor must erect a barrier around a construction elevator.
 Also, all workers must be given protective gear.
 There must be measures taken by the contractor and owner of the property to lower the risk of accidents like slips and falls.
 This law has been structured in a way that ensures that workers are protected on worksites.

 The primary goal of this law is the safety of workers on job sites.
 If the contractor or owner violates a safety requirement, then they could find themselves dealing with a fatal accident, and the violators will be held liable for the damages that came into existence as a result of not meeting those requirements.

-Statistics Related To Construction Accidents In New York
+Statistics On Construction Accidents In Manhattan

 When in New York, you can’t miss noticing the many ongoing construction projects.
 Many people work in the construction industry.
 This is why there are clear laws to protect the rights of these workers.
 These laws also specify the parties to be held liable in the event of a construction-related accident.